Bentenjima

 Getting there

-It is situated right before/after a tunnel, so those without a keen eye may not notice this place.
+The bridge to Bentenjima is situated close to a tunnel, so those without a keen eye may not notice it at first.
 I recommend parking your car at the public parking lot down the road and walking over this island to do a bit of exploring.
-The parking lot is not on google maps, but you will notice a big parking lot with a public restroom.
-It will be on your right, before the temple, shrine, and tunnel.
+The parking lot is large with a public restroom, situated near the shrine and temple.

 Nearby